 Each of these internal APIs have a dedicated (Postgresql) database.

-A global view of this architecture looks like:
+A global (and incomplete) view of this architecture looks like:

 The front API components are: